RMerl/asuswrt-merlin/README-merlin.txt

             if you send too many Discovery packets in a short period of time.
    - FIXED: Made profile.add be run after any Optware profile, so the user changes will have priority over anything else.
+   - FIXED: WOL list corruption when removing an entry in some browsers

 3.0.0.4.270.24